BigWebDeveloper/zozonix/README.md

 # zozonix
-a website for a graphic designer
+zozonix is a designer website that serve as a portfolio for the Graphic Designer.
+The website helps to get in touch with any client.